Business bank account for LLC: requirements and steps

 Have these documents ready:

-- Business licenses or permits required by your state or city
+- business licenses or permits: Any licenses required by your state or city

 Tips for choosing the right bank for your LLC

-- Fees and requirements: Compare monthly maintenance fees, transaction limits, and minimum balance requirements.
-Look for accounts that fit your transaction volume without adding unnecessary costs.
+- compare fees: Review monthly maintenance costs, transaction limits, and minimum balance requirements to match your transaction volume

 How to open your LLC bank account